YousefSedik/Dot-Courses/README.md

 # Dot Course

-Dot Course is a E-Learning platform.
+Dot Course is an E-Learning platform.

 ## Features

 - You easily search for a course using it's name, content, description, instructor name.
-- You can rate course, get certificates upon passing all course exams, solve MXQs after watching video content.
+- You can rate course, get certificates upon passing all course exams, solve MCQs after watching video content.
-- Custimized Admin Panel for instructors.
+- Customized Admin Panel for instructors.

 ## Tech